numpy/numpy/doc/source/glossary.rst

     subarray data type

-      An element of a strctured datatype that behaves like an ndarray.
+      An element of a structured datatype that behaves like an ndarray.

       ..